Saudi Arabia will punish satire online mocking 'public order, religious values'

-In Saudi Arabia, posting satire online that "mocks, provokes or disrupts public order, religious values and public morals" could cost you $800,000 and up to five years in jail, the Public Prosecution tweeted Monday.
+In Saudi Arabia, posting satire online that "mocks, provokes or disrupts public order, religious values and public morals" could cost you $800,000 and up to five years in jail, the Public Prosecution, a government agency, tweeted Monday.

 Over the last year, the Saudi government has arrested dozens of activists, clerics and intellectuals who have criticized the government, according to the BBC.
 The country's anti-cybercrime law has also reportedly been used to prosecute critics.
 With the announcement of this new offense, satire on social media is now also punishable.